Hotpoint tumble dryer help

 According to the firm's safety notice, "in some rare cases, excess fluff can come into contact with the heating element and present a risk of fire".
 Some affected dryers have set alight, and 100s of "product failures" have been reported, although Whirlpool says the vast majority haven't resulted in any damage outside of the machine.

 Some have waited months for an engineer visit.
 Whirlpool originally told customers that machines awaiting repair could be used under supervision.
-But prompted by Trading Standards, it's now updated the safety advice for affected brands and says affected tumble dryers shouldn't be used at all until they've been repaired.
+But prompted by Trading Standards, it updated the safety advice for affected brands in February 2017, and says affected tumble dryers shouldn't be used at all until they've been repaired.

 Officially, Whirlpool's always said that you need to wait for a free engineer visit, and that it won't offer refunds or replacements.
 Yet in March 2016 we first published alternative tricks to try to get a refund or replacement – and we've been swamped with successes:

 @MartinSLewis thanks for the info on the dryer problems – after getting nowhere with Hotpoint I rang John Lewis who got it sorted.

 @MartinSLewis I persevered after reading your article.
 I had Section 75 up my sleeve and my patience paid off... new dryer now here.
 Thank you Martin!

 If you've a Hotpoint, Indesit, Creda, Swan or Proline tumble dryer sold between April 2004 and September 2015, there's a chance your machine may be affected, and you'll need an engineer visit.
 Whirlpool-branded machines are not affected.

 To check if your machine requires a repair, you can visit the safety websites of Hotpoint, Indesit or Swan and enter your model and serial numbers.
 Owners of Creda and Proline machines can check the Hotpoint website.